silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 In order for this to work, the CMS templates declare certain sections as "PJAX fragments" through a `data-pjax-fragment` attribute.
-These names correlate to specific rendering logic in the PHP controllers, through the [api:PjaxResponseNegotiator] class.
+These names correlate to specific rendering logic in the PHP controllers, through the [api:SilverStripe\Control\PjaxResponseNegotiator] class.

 Through a custom `X-Pjax` HTTP header, the client can declare which view they're expecting, through identifiers like `CurrentForm` or `Content` (see [api:LeftAndMain::getResponseNegotiator()]).